ai-traders/ide/README.md

 For debug output set `IDE_LOG_LEVEL=debug`.

+### Warnings, limitations
+Current implementation limitations:
+* works only on local docker host (docker daemon must be installed locally).
+* works only on Linux.

 ### Configuration
 The whole configuration is put in `Idefile`.
 It is an environment variable style file (e.g `IDE_DRIVER=docker`).
 It should be put in a root directory of your